raul23/automated-visual-system/basic_motion_detection_and_tracking_system/README.md

 These are the binary images created out of the 'frame delta' grayscale images: the foreground is white and the background black.
 [Thresholded sample image](#thresh_sample_image)
-* `overwrite_image`: a boolean variable (true/false) that specifies whether the already saved images in `.../reports_dirpath/YYYYMMDD-HHMMSS-image_results/` can be overwritten.
 * `image_format`: choices are "png", "jpg", and "jpeg".
 This is the format used when saving the resulting images.
 If the entered image format is not supported, png format is used by default.